Huzi Blogs

 document.documentElement.style.setProperty('--primary-color', '#e74c3c');

 This is incredibly useful for creating interactive UIs.
-For example, you could have a color picker that lets users change the site's theme colors in real time.
+For example, you could have a colour picker that lets users change the site's theme colours in real time.

 Conclusion